Get E-Book

 const nodeEnv = process.env.NODE_ENV;

-A quick benchmark shows the scale, not a universal constant.
+A small benchmark shows the scale.
 On one Node 24 machine with a few dozen environment variables, reading process.env.PATH 10 million times took about 3.8 seconds.
 Reading a local variable 10 million times took under 10 milliseconds.
-The exact numbers depend on the machine and environment size, but the direction is stable: cache configuration values that are meant to stay fixed.
+The exact numbers depend on the machine and environment size, but the direction is stable - cache configuration values that are meant to stay fixed.

 process.argv

-For a normal script entry point, the array has this shape:
+For a normal script entry point, the array looks like this -

 console.log(process.argv[0]); // '/usr/local/bin/node'